musialny/musialny/README.md

 # Łukasz Musiał | musialny.dev

-Average guy with interest in Computer Science and Electronic engineering
+Average guy with interest in Computer Science, Electronic engineering and Automotive

 ## Technologies and skills